Interesting Places in Jakarta and West Java

 Bogor Botanical Gardens is the best botanical garden in the South East Asia, covering an area of 87 hectares and has 15000 collection of trees & plants.
 One of the most famous flowers in the garden is Amorphophalus Titanium.
 The flower originated from Pagar Alam, Sumatra.
 It is 2 meters in height and blooms only once in 2 till 5 years.
-The latest flowering events took place on July 3rd, 2011.
+The latest flowering events took place in 2017.
 The other famous collections are the giant bamboo, the giant kenari babi tree, iron tree, orchids, sausage tree, tarzan tree, giant lily ponds, etc.

 The garden opens from 08.00 – 17.00 everyday (08.00 – 17.00 on Friday), with ticket fees: